Table of Contents

 What is an employee in Ireland?

 Simply put, employees work under a contract of service for their employer and are entitled to a full range of statutory benefits, as well as protections.
-One of the things that makes Irish labor laws complex is that rather than being one straightforward body of legislation, Ireland’s employment laws are a series of Acts and Orders that are constantly being amended, so it’s crucial to stay on top of what’s going on.
+One of the things that makes Irish labour laws complex is that rather than being one straightforward body of legislation, Ireland’s employment laws are a series of Acts and Orders that are constantly being amended, so it’s crucial to stay on top of what’s going on.

 However, the following will give you clear information on the statutory benefits employees are entitled to in Ireland: